 Credit unions are owned and run as non-profit co-operatives.
 You have to apply to become a member of one and, as a member, you become a shareholder.
 There are many, many advantages to this.

-First of all, you’re the owner.
+First, you’re the owner.
 As a shareholder in a smaller company (most credit unions tend to keep things intimate), you get a vote on how things are run at your institution.
 I challenge you to call up your bank and tell them you don’t like their policies and see what kind of answer you get!

 As non-profits, they run things differently than banks in other ways too.
 For example, some positions are filled on a volunteer basis, by members, making the costs of running the business much less.
 And, because they’re non-profit, they’re not charging you fees every time you turn around.